Educational Evaluations in Los Angeles

 What is a learning disorder?

-Learning disorders are impaired ways of experiencing new information in our environment.
-These types of disorders are neurological in nature, but are not typically based on intelligence, mood, or motivation.
+Learning disorders are different ways of experiencing new information in our environment.
+These disorders are neurological in nature but are not typically based on intelligence, mood, or motivation.
 They simply cause impaired uptake of information that prevents you from learning in a traditional way.

 Why does diagnosis matter?